 You can apply online for an AutoWealth account if you’re over 18 and not a US citizen/resident.
 To apply, simply click on the ‘Get Started’ button on the AutoWealth website to begin the sign-up process.

-Before you can open an account, you’ll need to complete a goal-setting / risk assessment form.
-Next, AutoWealth will provide an overview of the recommended investment portfolio which they’ve generated based on your input.
+Review the recommended investment portfolio.
+Proceed if you’re pleased with the portfolio that’s generated based on your input.
 If your projected returns are unable to meet the financial goal you’ve set, AutoWealth will also make other recommendations for you to adjust your goals.

-Once you’ve done all of the above, you’ll receive an email upon successful creation of your AutoWealth account.
-However, you’ll still need to follow the verification procedures in the email, which will require a transfer of $0.01 (non-refundable) to the AutoWealth bank account, sending in a front and back photo of your NRIC and e-sign an agreement with Saxo Capital, the custodian of your funds.
+Complete the verification procedures.
+You’ll receive instructions on how to verify your account in the email, which will require a transfer of $0.01 (non-refundable) to the AutoWealth bank account, sending in a front and back photo of your NRIC and e-sign an agreement with Saxo Capital, the custodian of your funds.

-Finally, you’ll receive an email with your AutoWealth account login details as well as next steps to complete.
+Confirmation email.
+Finally, you’ll receive an email with your AutoWealth account login details as well as the next steps to complete.

 How do I contact AutoWealth support?